terra-money/docs/docs/learn/terra-station/get-started/terra-station-desktop.md

 4. Using a pen and paper, write down your 24-word seed phrase exactly as it appears.
 Number each word to make verifying easier.

-:::danger Protect your seed phrase
+:::{admonition} Protect your seed phrase
+:class: danger
 Anyone with your seed phrase can access your money, and there is no recourse for someone stealing your seed phrase.
 To protect your seed phrase, consider the following tips:

 - Never save or store your seed phrase as a digital file on any device.